ebadi/che-prod/README.md

     //123. the level slider issue also occurs when coming from the daily puzzle, not just the tutorial : TEST
     //127.
 Move Blogpost to chedoku.com  : LOW PRIORITY

-    160. FindIndex instead of find and them FindIndex
-   //134.
-Userdata to Cookie
     //136.
 Level 2 last puzzles are already solved
-    //140.
-Double click on copy to clipboard causes The following message is copied to the clipboard: "NaN"

 ```